 But Thanksgiving is still very much a day of cultural rituals.
-Perhaps the best distillation of Thanksgiving diversion came just over 30 years ago in 1985: During pregame coverage for the New York Jets game against the Detroit Lions, the sportscaster Ahmad Rashad proposed on the air to the Cosby Show actress Phylicia Ayers-Allen, who was at the Macy’s Day Thanksgiving Parade.
-That moment, witnessed live by roughly 40 million people, united the three elements that still form the backbone of Thanksgiving recreation today: sitcoms, football, and the Macy’s Day Parade.
+Perhaps the best distillation of Thanksgiving diversion came just more than 30 years ago in 1985: During pregame coverage for the New York Jets game against the Detroit Lions, the sportscaster Ahmad Rashad proposed on the air to the Cosby Show actress Phylicia Ayers-Allen, who was at the Macy’s Thanksgiving Day Parade.
+That moment, witnessed live by roughly 40 million people, united the three elements that still form the backbone of Thanksgiving recreation today: sitcoms, football, and the Macy’s Thanksgiving Day Parade.
 All of which unfold, of course, on television.

 When it comes to narrative storytelling, sitcoms do the best job of capturing the essence of Thanksgiving.
 “Television comedy and Thanksgiving are a match made in heaven,” Thompson said.
 “It’s an interior holiday, and TV comedy is an interior art form.”
 There are countless roundups and rankings of the best Thanksgiving TV episodes, many of which come from a single show: Friends.
 In the popular imagination (and, often, in reality), Thanksgiving is a time associated with family dysfunction, miscommunication, personal squabbles—all elements that happen to make for really good episodic comedy.
 But because many shows go on winter hiatus in December, it’s common to see Christmas-themed episodes or TV specials air as soon as Thanksgiving is over, if not slightly before.
 It’s yet another example of Christmas infringing on the limited cultural—and thus emotional—space that belongs to Turkey Day.